jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 which has been so unfortunately lost.
 Might I beg that you will break it off.”
 The banker recoiled in horror.
 “I should not dream of trying,” said he.

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 175

 “Then I will.”
 Holmes suddenly bent his strength upon it, but without result.
 “I feel it give a little,” said he; “but, though I am exceptionally strong in the fingers, it would take me all my time to break it.
 An ordinary man could not do it.
 Now,